-Worldwide avian influenza A viruses gained increased public attention in the early 2000s when outbreaks were observed in domestic poultry in Southeast Asia.
-The virus detected during these outbreaks was identified as highly pathogenic H5N1.
-This virus was subsequently involved in outbreaks in domestic poultry elsewhere in Asia, Europe, and Africa and periodically spilled over into wild birds in these areas.
+Avian influenza viruses gained increased public attention in the early 2000s when HPAI H5N1 outbreaks caused significant losses of domestic poultry in Southeast Asia.
+This virus has continued to cause periodic outbreaks in domestic poultry and occasionally wild birds in Asia, Europe, and Africa.

-More recently, different strains of avian influenza A viruses, including both highly pathogenic and low pathogenic varieties, have been identified in both wild and domestic birds in North America including in California.
-Highly pathogenic H5N2 and H5N8 viruses caused outbreaks in domestic poultry in Canada and the United States in late 2014, with occasional detections in wild birds in areas with outbreaks in domestic poultry.
-The H5N8 viruses detected in North America were the result of genetic reassortment of Asian origin viruses with American origin viruses.
-Low pathogenic H5N2 and H7N3 viruses are periodically detected in domestic poultry operations in the United States and elsewhere.
+In late 2014 and 2015, different strains of avian influenza viruses, including both highly pathogenic and low pathogenic viruses, were identified in both wild and domestic birds in North America including in California.
+Highly pathogenic H5N2 and H5N8 viruses caused outbreaks in domestic poultry in Canada and the United States, with occasional detections in wild birds in areas with outbreaks in domestic poultry.
+The H5N8 viruses detected in North America were the result of genetic reassortment of viruses of Asian lineage with those of American lineage.
+Low pathogenic H5N2 and H7N3 viruses also were periodically detected in domestic poultry operations in the United States and elsewhere.

 Low pathogenic avian influenza viruses naturally circulate in waterbirds such as snow geese and northern pintail ducks.

 A species-adapted strain of avian paramyxovirus-1 periodically causes mortality events in double-crested cormorants.

 A pigeon-adapted strain of avian paramyxovirus-1 has recently emerged in non-native Eurasian collared doves in California posing a potential disease risk to native species.